vinkla/extended-acf/README.md

 ### 13

-If you're upgrading to version 13, you'll also need to change your imports.
+If you're upgrading to version 13, you'll also need to update your imports.
 The namespace has been changed to `Extended\ACF`.

 ```diff
 -use WordPlate\Acf\Fields\Text;